CHEAPEST ROUTE FROM Tokyo TO Osaka

 |CHEAPEST MONTH TO FLY TO OSAKA FROM TOKYO HANEDA AIRPORT||October||15% cheaper||Flying from Tokyo Haneda Airport to Osaka costs on average just $154 in October|

 |MOST EXPENSIVE MONTH TO FLY TO OSAKA FROM TOKYO HANEDA AIRPORT||July||29% more expensive||It costs about $233 for flights to Osaka from Tokyo Haneda Airport in July|

 |MOST POPULAR MONTH TO FLY TO OSAKA FROM TOKYO HANEDA AIRPORT||November||385% more users visited||More momondo users searched in flights to Osaka from Tokyo Haneda Airport in November than any other month|

-The best price found on momondo to Osaka was $44/pp from Busan, which is 95% cheaper than the average flight price to Osaka.
+The best price found on momondo to Osaka was $59/pp from Seoul, which is 94% cheaper than the average flight price to Osaka.
 To find the cheapest price to Osaka from your area, use momondo’s Airport-to-Airport Pricing Tool.

-The cheapest month to fly to Osaka from United States is in April.
-Flight prices, which tend to average around $570, are often lower during this time because this is during the off-season.
-If you are unable to visit Osaka during the month of April, then departing from United States during the month March is also very affordable.
-Most momondo users find prices during this month for around $638.
+In general, March is the cheapest month to fly from United States to Osaka.
+Due to it being the ‘off-season’ during this time, you can expect flight prices to be around $680.
+If you are unable to visit Osaka during the month of March, then departing from United States during the month February is also very affordable.
+Most momondo users find prices during this month for around $708.

 Kobe Airport or Osaka Kansai Intl Airport can be an alternative airport used for travel to Osaka.

-With an average price of $875 per person, Kobe Airport is the cheapest airport to fly into when planning your trip to Osaka.
+With an average price of $924 per person, Osaka Itami Airport is the cheapest airport to fly into when planning your trip to Osaka.
 This price can fluctuate based on where you are flying from. momondo’s Airport-to-Airport Pricing Tool can help users find the best prices.